 Environmental Impact Statement

 MTA NYCT will oversee the preparation of an Environmental Impact Statement (EIS) for the Staten Island North Shore BRT environmental process in accordance with New York’s State Environmental Quality Review Act (SEQRA).
-Find out more about the impact statement and how to submit your comments.
+Find out more about the Environmental Impact Statement.

 Community Outreach & Agency Coordination